David Ulrich: How to be a more mindful photographer

 Oceano Dunes, CA #21. © David Ulrich

 But many people stop there.
 Mindfulness is also about being attentive to what’s in front of you and your surroundings.
 So it’s a dual attention.
 Some of my attention goes back to me, half of my attention goes out to the world, and there’s a relationship there.
-And that’s the of photography, the relationship between our internal dynamics, and everything in the outer world.
+And that’s the power of photography, the relationship between our internal dynamics, and everything in the outer world.

 You say that “Photographers often spend a disproportionate amount of energy thinking about and even obsessing over tools and equipment.”
 At the same time, you stress how important it is to really know how your camera works.